 Here are some key features to consider when selecting batteries:

-Button Top or Flat Top: Battery will be used in series or stand alone?
+Button Top or Flat Top: Will the battery be used in a series or stand alone?

 Contacts: Some batteries will have gold contacts for greater connectivity.

 Cells: mAh (milliampere hour) or the cell's capacity